Smart buildings – what’s the value to smart cities? Part One

 Indirect benefits are those that arise from a secondary consequence of implementing a program or delivering a service.
 For example, a smart building utilizes new and emerging digital technologies.
 These technologies create direct benefits such as lower energy costs, maintenance and operations management costs for the building owner.
 These smart building technologies require new skills and personnel to support it.
 Incorporating digital technologies will indirectly stimulate the local economy by creating the need for new jobs and a smart building business ecosystem to support and service the smart building.
 Depending on the specific benefit, indirect benefits are generally quantifiable (although not always as easily).

 Innovation benefits are created from additional services that “piggyback” onto the newly implemented smart building infrastructure and capabilities to create new offerings.
 For example, the smart building makes its excess energy and communications capacity and capabilities available to the city.
 This excess capacity can be used as a smart city hub for hosting various communications and sensors for city use.
-These innovation benefits (and the services that create it) are not always known at the time the smart building is planned or constructed.
+These innovation benefits (and the services that create it) are not always known at the time the smart city is planned or constructed.
 These benefits fall into the “unknown unknowns” and are not easily quantifiable, nor do we always know when they will be “activated”.
 However, innovation benefits are real and must be specified (when known) and taken into consideration, even if it cannot be quantified.
+In a previous article we presented some of the highlights of smart city market growth.

 Civic outcome ROIs and benefits align to one of four civic dimensions